dariusmehri/NYCHA-Apartment-Inspection-Labor-Analytics/README.md

 #### Daily Work Time Analytics

 A visualization of the daily work was also produced.
-As can be seen, the average number of minutes per inspection is low for this inspector:
+For this inspector, the daily average number of minutes per inspection is far lower than the average of 39 minutes:

 ![Work Time](https://github.com/dariusmehri/NYCHA-Apartment-Inspections-Labor-Analytics/assets/11237613/82babcf8-8c92-498b-9db7-3268de2a32e3)